-On a practical level, ensuring the lights you choose are suitable for a space where humidity and water splashes are common will be key.
+On a practical level, making sure the lights you choose are suitable for a space where humidity and water splashes are common will be key.

 You need to think about zones and IP ratings.
 Zones are given to the different areas of a bathroom — so Zone 0 is a wet area, such as inside a shower enclosure or bath.